alexrhowe/APOLLO/README.txt

 USER GUIDE TO THE APOLLO ATMOSPHERE RETRIEVAL CODE

-APOLLO v0.11.3 Beta
+APOLLO v0.11.5 Beta
-30 September 2020
+4 December 2020

 NOTE: this public beta is generally stable for the cases described in Section 2, but development is ongoing.
-We are running a full suite of tests and are hoping to produce a reliable v1.0 by the end of the year.
+We are running a full suite of test and are hoping to produce a reliable v1.0 by the end of the year.

 Molecular cross section files are not included with this release due to memory